-The Wiesner Gallery, located on the second floor in W20, exclusively exhibits the work of student artists, including those enrolled in classes at the Student Art Association (SAA) and those supported by the Grants Program of the Council for the Arts at MIT (CAMIT).
+Located on the second floor in the MIT Stratton Student Center, Building W20, the Wiesner Gallery exclusively exhibits the work of student artists.
+Past exhibitions include work of those enrolled in classes at the Student Art Association (SAA) and those supported by the Grants Program of the Council for the Arts at MIT (CAMIT).
 The space also hosts the annual Harold and Arlene Schnitzer Prize exhibition and shows works by numerous student groups and initiatives, such as the MIT Origami club and the Trashion Show.
 It was designed to be flexible enough to accommodate all artistic modes of expression, with adaptable walls and lights and a raised stage suitable for performances.

-As an urban planning student, Park had taken classes in the School of Architecture and Planning in glass blowing and life drawing, had worked at the Hayden Gallery and in her senior year had become involved with the Council for the Arts at MIT.
+As an urban planning student, Park had taken classes in the School of Architecture + Planning in glass blowing and life drawing, worked at the Hayden Gallery, and in her senior year became involved with the Council for the Arts at MIT.
 Now a member of the Council, she looks forward to being actively involved in the gallery’s relaunch: “I hope the Grants Programs and the Council can be an integral part of the success of the gallery in the future.”

-The inaugural exhibition in the newly renovated space will feature work from twenty Art Scholars that they made at MIT—including video, sound art, photography, painting, drawing and performance.
-The renovation is evidence of the value placed on student art work at MIT, and the students whose work will be on view at the Wiesner Gallery’s grand reopening represent the many vibrant student communities on campus—from researchers in the Media Lab and the School of Engineering to residents in Senior House to varsity athletes.
-The exhibition opens November 16, 2016 from 4pm-6pm.
+Art work made at MIT by twenty Art Scholars was featured in the November 2016 inaugural exhibition in the newly renovated space.
+Video, sound art, photography, painting, drawing and performance art were presented.
+The renovation is evidence of the value placed on student art work at MIT, and the students whose work was on view at the Wiesner Gallery’s grand reopening represent the many vibrant student communities on campus—from researchers in the Media Lab and the School of Engineering to residents in Senior House to varsity athletes.